 While most of Strava’s revenue comes from subscription users, Strava Metro, and sponsored challenges have also become revenue drivers.
 Strava Metro allows governments and agencies to buy Strava data to understand cycling and running patterns.
 The data can help them create better urban spaces for bikers and pedestrians.

 Recent case studies have shown that Strava Metro data can guide the placement of bike-share stations and counters, as well as inform active transportation planning.
 By leveraging the insights gained from Strava users' activity data, cities can make data-driven decisions to improve cycling infrastructure and encourage active transportation.
-As of August 2024, Strava Metro has partnered with over 2K organizations worldwide, demonstrating its potential to transform urban mobility and create more sustainable, bike-friendly cities.
+As of January 2026, Strava Metro had partnered with over 3.7K organizations worldwide, demonstrating its potential to transform urban mobility and create more sustainable, bike-friendly cities.

 Strava Challenges